Skip to main content

 Student scuba diver cleaning coral

-New in 2026, the UTampa cybersecurity program will be hosting the Gasparilla Capture the Flag (CTF) event on Feb.
+New in 2026, the UTampa cybersecurity program will host the Gasparilla Capture the Flag (CTF) event on Feb.
 7, 2026, location to be confirmed.

-• Open for all college students in the Tampa Bay area.
+• Open to all college students in the Tampa Bay area

 • 3-4 person teams with multiple teams